ThreatConnect-Inc/tcex/docs/_sources/module_batch.rst.txt

 Indicator Interface 2
 ---------------------
-The second more dynamic interface uses the more generic :py:meth:`~tcex.tcex_ti_batch.TcExBatch.indicator` method.
-In this interface the indicator type, indicator value, optional rating, optional confidence, and optional xid are the only allowed fields.
-For type specific field such as **size** for a File indicator the :py:meth:`~tcex.tcex_ti_indicator.Indicator.add_key_value` method is available.
+The second and more dynamic interface uses the more generic :py:meth:`~tcex.tcex_ti_batch.TcExBatch.indicator` method.
+In this interface, the Indicator type, Indicator value, optional rating, optional confidence, and optional xid are the only allowed fields.
+For a type-specific field, such as **size** for a File Indicator, the :py:meth:`~tcex.tcex_ti_indicator.Indicator.add_key_value` method is available.
 The field name must be exactly what the batch API expects (which are listed `here <https://docs.threatconnect.com/en/latest/rest_api/indicators/indicators.html#indicator-fields>`__).
-Adding metadata behaves the same as in Interface 1.
+Added metadata behaves the same as in Interface 1.

 .. code-block:: python
     :linenos: